 What didn’t happen?
 The mass of the population were not able to take power.
 They tried but they failed.

-Beyond that, that economic changes and the march of history rarely favour those trying to stop change.
+Economic changes and the march of history rarely favour those trying to stop change.

 I think the look in the face of Charles II in this c.1678 terracotta bust attributed to John Bushnell says it all.
 He was brought back on condition that he knew his place and kept out of politics.
 (The bust is in the Fitzwilliam Museum in Cambridge.)